Alex Sidorenko AvatarAlex Sidorenko

-Why is it so difficult to modify a deeply nested state in React?
+Why is it so difficult to modify deeply nested state in React?

-It’s not uncommon to see a code like that in React world.
-All this effort just to update a single to-do item inside a nested state.
+It's not uncommon to see code like this in the React world.
+All this effort just to update a single to-do item inside a nested state:

 const updateTodo = ({ taskId, todoId, value }) => {